Nuclear power in Kazakhstan

 The utilization of nuclear power in Kazakhstan began with Kazakhstan's first nuclear power plant, the BN-350 fast-neutron reactor in Aktau, operating from 1973 to 1999, a Soviet era prototype investment preceding the BN-600 reactor.
-Since then, it has only operated four smaller research reactors and did not have nuclear electricity production capabilities.
+Since 1999, it has only operated four smaller research reactors and did not have nuclear electricity production capabilities.
 Kazakhstan is the number one country in the world for uranium production volumes, which is used for nuclear fuel.
-Current plans, reaching back to 1997, foresee the construction of two new nuclear power plants near the towns of Ulken and Kurchatov.
+Current plans, reaching back to 1997, foresee the construction of two new nuclear power plants near the towns of Ülken and Kurchatov.
+The plans were last backed by the 2024 Kazakh nuclear power referendum.

 First nuclear reactors

 Kazakhstan's first nuclear power reactor was the sodium-cooled BN-350 fast-neutron reactor at the Mangyshlak Nuclear Power Plant in Aktau on the shore of the Caspian Sea.
 Construction began in 1964, when Kazakhstan was still part of the USSR.
 The plant first produced electricity in 1973 with an output of 350 MWe.
-In addition, BN-350 was also used for producing plutonium for the nuclear weappons program and for desalination to supply fresh water.
-Besides the BN-350 power reactor, Kazakhstan has four research reactors, three at the former Semipalatinsk Test Site (EWG 1, IGR and RA) and one in Alatau, near the former capital of Almaty (WWR-K).
+In addition, BN-350 was also used for producing plutonium for the nuclear weapons program and for desalination to supply fresh water.
+Besides the BN-350 power reactor, Kazakhstan has four research reactors, three at the former Semipalatinsk Test Site near Kurchatov (IGR, EWG 1 and IVG.1M) and one in Alatau, near the former capital of Almaty (WWR-K).
+Another research reactor at Kurchatov, RA, with 60 MW of thermal power was operational since 1989, and disassembled in 1998.

 After Kazakhstan's declaration of independence from the Soviet Union in 1991, the territory was denuclearized by returning all nuclear warheads to the Russian Federation in 1994.
 The Mangyshlak plant's lifetime of the reactor officially finished in 1993, and in June 1994, the reactor was forced to shut down because of a lack of funds to buy fuel.
 By 1995, the plant's operating license had expired.
 When plutonium-bearing spent fuel stopped being produced, reactor operations finally ended in 1999.

 Kazakhstan has long played an important role for nuclear fuel production.
 Uranium exploration began in 1943.
 The country has since expanded its uranium mining capabilities and in 2011 became the largest producer of uranium in the world.
 Exported uranium from Kazakhstan supplies nuclear reactors of many countries worldwide.